 It effectively brings trade and economic cooperation and development assistance under a single agreement and provides a framework for growing economic ties between Australia and PNG.
 Subject to parliamentary processes in both countries being concluded, the ECT is expected to come into force in 2015.

-Other agreements include: the Papua New Guinea-Australia Trade and Commercial Relations Agreement (PATCRA II); the Agreement for the Promotion and Protection of Investment (APPI); the Double Taxation Agreement; and the Torres Strait Treaty.
+Agreements include: the Papua New Guinea-Australia Trade and Commercial Relations Agreement (PATCRA II); the Agreement for the Promotion and Protection of Investment (APPI); the Double Taxation Agreement; and the Torres Strait Treaty.

 The Governments of Australia and Papua New Guinea welcome dialogue with the business community.
 The annual Australia-Papua New Guinea Ministerial Forum usually includes interaction with business representatives.
 The Bilateral Business and Officials Working Group brings together senior officials from both governments and senior representatives from the business sector to discuss issues raised by the business community.
 Business representation at these meetings has included, but is not restricted to, the Papua New Guinea Business Council and the Australia-Papua New Guinea Business Council.